pniewiejski/learn-io-polling/README.md

 ```

 Run this simple script with `node print.js` and you will see `"Linux is awesome!"` logged each five
 seconds.
-Now let's look at the system calls this program does.
-Run the same script using `strace(1)`
+Now let's look at the system calls this program makes.
+Run the same script using
+`strace(1)`

 ```
 $ strace node print.js